hantsy/spring-reactive-sample/docs/start/introduction.md

 In [RxJava](https://github.com/ReactiveX/RxJava), there are some terminologies.

-- Observable - emits 1 or more items.
+- [`Observable`](http://reactivex.io/RxJava/3.x/javadoc/io/reactivex/rxjava3/core/Observable.html) - The `Observable` class is the non-backpressured, optionally multi-valued base reactive class that offers factory methods, intermediate operators and the ability to consume synchronous and/or asynchronous reactive dataflows.
-- Flowable - similar to `Obserable`, and provides backpressure capacity.
+- [`Flowable`](http://reactivex.io/RxJava/3.x/javadoc/io/reactivex/rxjava3/core/Flowable.html) - The `Flowable` class that implements the [Reactive Streams](https://github.com/reactive-streams/reactive-streams-jvm) [`Publisher`](http://www.reactive-streams.org/reactive-streams-1.0.3-javadoc/org/reactivestreams/Publisher.html?is-external=true) Pattern and offers factory methods, intermediate operators and the ability to consume reactive dataflows. `Flowable`s support backpressure and require `Subscriber`s to signal demand via [`Subscription.request(long)`](http://www.reactive-streams.org/reactive-streams-1.0.3-javadoc/org/reactivestreams/Subscription.html?is-external=true#request-long-).
-- Single - emits  exact 1 item .
+- [`Single`](http://reactivex.io/RxJava/3.x/javadoc/io/reactivex/rxjava3/core/Single.html) - The `Single` class implements the Reactive Pattern for a single value response.  `Single` behaves similarly to [`Observable`](http://reactivex.io/RxJava/3.x/javadoc/io/reactivex/rxjava3/core/Observable.html) except that it can only emit either a single successful value or an error (there is no `onComplete` notification as there is for an `Observable`).
-- Maybe - emits  0 or 1 item.
+- [`Maybe`](http://reactivex.io/RxJava/3.x/javadoc/io/reactivex/rxjava3/core/Maybe.html) - The `Maybe` class represents a deferred computation and emission of a single value, no value at all or an exception.
-- Completable - execute some tasks instead of emitting items.
+- [`Completable`](http://reactivex.io/RxJava/3.x/javadoc/io/reactivex/rxjava3/core/Completable.html) - The `Completable` class represents a deferred computation without any value but only indication for completion or exception.  `Completable` behaves similarly to [`Observable`](http://reactivex.io/RxJava/3.x/javadoc/io/reactivex/rxjava3/core/Observable.html) except that it can only emit either a completion or error signal (there is no `onNext` or `onSuccess` as with the other reactive types).

 ## Flow API in Java 9+

-Since Java 9,  Java platform includes a [Flow API](https://docs.oracle.com/javase/9/docs/api/java/util/concurrent/Flow.html) which repackage all interfaces provided  in [Reactive Streams for JVM](https://github.com/reactive-streams/reactive-streams-jvm#reactive-streams)  and an implementation class - [SubmissionPublisher](https://docs.oracle.com/javase/9/docs/api/java/util/concurrent/SubmissionPublisher.html) .
+Since Java 9,  Java platform adds an [java.util.concurrent.Flow](https://docs.oracle.com/javase/9/docs/api/java/util/concurrent/Flow.html)  interface which repackage all interfaces in [Reactive Streams for JVM](https://github.com/reactive-streams/reactive-streams-jvm#reactive-streams)  and a `Flow.Publisher` implementation class  - [SubmissionPublisher](https://docs.oracle.com/javase/9/docs/api/java/util/concurrent/SubmissionPublisher.html) .

-Java 11 adds a new reactive Http Client APIs which is based on the Flow APIs and free you from other 3rd party HttpClient libraries, such as Apache HttpClients, OkHttp, etc.
+Java 11 adds a new reactive [Http Client API](https://docs.oracle.com/en/java/javase/11/docs/api/java.net.http/java/net/http/HttpClient.html) which is based on the Flow APIs.
+It frees you from using other 3rd party HttpClient libraries, such as Apache HttpClients, OkHttp, etc. when interacts with remote HTTP APIs.

 ## Spring WebFlux